NPER Function in Google Sheets

 There are a few things to note about this.
 First, the “future_amount” is a negative number.
 Otherwise, it won’t calculate properly.

 Second, we can see that it’s going to take about 3 years to pay off the loan halfway.
-That makes sense.
+(That’s also a case where you may want to check for net present value).
+And that makes sense.
 But we also note that we’ve paid about $6,000 in interest already.
 That’s correct.

 Because of compounding interest, you will always be paying more interest and less principle at the beginning of a loan, and less interest and more principle at the end of the loan.
 Once you reach that halfway point, you’re paying interest on $10,000 rather than the $20,000 at the beginning and this continues to go down.